Matheusinh02/Matheusinh02/README.md

 - 👋 Hi, I’m Matheus Pretti
 - 👀 I am interested in learning a lot from people and becoming a very good person.
-- 🌱 I'm currently learning Software Engineering
+- 🌱 I am currently studying Software Engineering.
 - 💞️ I'm looking to collaborate on projects
 - 📫 How to reach me?
 Send me a message here.